Jobs Career Advice Post Job

 The following are vital skills that a sales professional should not have, but include in their resume:

 This part is especially true for experienced sales representatives.
-If you have worked in some sales capacity before, make sure you show off your numbers in your resume.
+If you have worked in a sales capacity before, make sure you highlight your numbers on your resume.

 You should highlight your results, sales targets/objectives, and other industry metrics.
 For instance, you make mention of generated revenue, unit sales, or targets achieved.
-Showing actual results backed by numbers helps convince the hiring manager of your capabilities way more than just listing your skills would.
+Showing actual results, backed by numbers, helps convince the hiring manager of your capabilities far more than just listing your skills.

 The final step in ensuring that your resume is well-written is proofreading.
 Make sure you cross-check it for grammar, spelling, and punctuation errors.
-You can either get one or two people to help you read through or you can use any software tool (such as Grammarly).
+You can either have one or two people help you read through, or use a software tool (such as Grammarly).

 If you are an experienced sales professional, your resume should look like this: